-The National Competition usually takes place in New York City on the Monday closest to Shakespeare's birthday (celebrated on April 23).
-This year the program is tentatively scheduled from Sunday, April 29 to Monday, April 30, 2019.
-National Semi-Finalists must arrive in New York City no later than the afternoon of Sunday April 29, and will perform on Monday, April 30.
-They are expected to fully participate in all ESU-organized events during the competition.
+The national competition usually takes place in New York City on a Monday close to Shakespeare's birthday.
+This year the program is tentatively scheduled from Saturday, April 25 to Monday, April 27, 2020.
+Branch winners must arrive in New York City no later than the afternoon of Saturday, April 25, and will perform on Monday, April 27.
+They are expected to fully participate in all ESU-organized events throughout the competition.